 I have also included the train ticket from Abisko to Kiruna that Marine and Sabine took to return to the plane and their night at the hostel the day before their return.
 This way you have a more precise idea of how much this trek “in its entirety” costs.

-For the hotel we went for the cheapest option… After that if you want a more charming accommodation you can take a look at the map below that will show you the available hotels and apartments:
+For the hotel we went for the cheapest option… After that if you want a more charming accommodation you can take a look on Booking or at the map below that will show you the available hotels and apartments:

 Note: In order not to confuse you, I have put here only the expenses related to the trek, excluding everything related to the equipment itself.
 However, for this trek we had some expenses for “winter” equipment such as 2 warm down jackets (200€), 2 floor mattresses (156€) and leggings (80€).
 Find all our equipment later in this article.